The Other Zoey: Plot

 As Zach has to stay in the rented house to rest, Zoey goes to the slopes where Miles teaches her to snowboard.
 They are mutually attracted so, that night in the hot tub as they are alone briefly, they kiss.
 In the morning when Zach mentions Miles' girlfriend, she confronts him, but he explains they are polyamorous.

 Disappointed, Zoey chooses to spend the next day keeping Zach company.
 They play games and cook food.
 By the end of the day, Zoey feels a bond with him, saying that she hopes he remembers how nice this day was once his amnesia is gone.

 Riding back to the MacLarens', the soccer-playing Zoey arrives, accusing Zoey of identity theft.
 She is able to explain the circumstances, and apologizes for deceiving them.
 As Zoey leaves, Avery blurts out that she prefers her to soccer Zoey.

-Back in class, outlandish rumors circulate about Zoey, and she falls out with Elle, upset that she had convinced her to lie, though they later make up.
+Back in class, outlandish rumors circulate about Zoey.
+She ends up falling out with Elle, upset that she had convinced her to lie, though they later make up.
 Then Becca proposes she help them promote the upcoming Jam Fest to recover her image by creating a web page for the event.

-Successfully getting the website up and running after an all-night effort, Zoey plans on watching from home.
-However, Elle drags her to the Jam Fest before it finishes, as Zach is there and is likely available.
+Successfully getting the website up and running after an all-night effort, Zoey plans on watching Jam Fest from home.
+However, Elle drags her to the event before it finishes, as Zach is there and is likely available.
 She stops the music to find him.
 Once she does, Zoey confesses her feelings, Zach admits he broke up with soccer Zoey because of his feelings and they kiss.